Commercial farming is all about growing crops and/or rearing animals for raw materials, food, or export, particularly for profitable reasons.

-The capital is used to purchase farm materials such as seedlings or seeds, fertilizers and pesticides, machinery, the farm itself, and in paying for the expenses incurred such as water and electricity bills, and in paying for labor, and expertise.
+The capital is used to purchase farm materials such as seedlings or seeds, fertilizers and pesticides, machinery, the farm itself, and in paying for the expenses incurred such as water and electricity bills, labor, expertise, and other expenditures.

 3. The Use of High Yielding Varieties (HYV)

-The practice of commercial farming uses high doses of modern inputs and high yielding varieties of seeds, chemical fertilizers, pesticides, weed killers, and insecticides.
-This is done to obtain higher production but has detrimental effects on environmental sustainability.
+Commercial farming uses high doses of modern inputs and high-yielding varieties of seeds, chemical fertilizers, pesticides, weed killers, and insecticides.
+This is done to obtain higher production but harms environmental sustainability.

 4. It is Produced for Sale

-As opposed to other forms of agriculture where people farm for their use, commercial farming is done for sale only.
+Commercial farming is done for sale only as opposed to other forms of agriculture, where people farm for their use.

 5. Heavy Machinery and Human Labor

-Commercial farming requires large supplies of both skilled and unskilled labor.
+Commercial farming requires ample supplies of both skilled and unskilled labor.
 While skilled labor in commercial labor comes from professionals, unskilled labor tends to exploit immigrants and persons who live in absolute poverty.